 Here are some proven strategies to replace those missing sales leads

-It’s not breaking news that the recent health crisis has caused a major disruption in every business in America.
-Company executives were sent scrambling after learning that the normal tradeshows they had planned on attending had been canceled.
+It’s not breaking news that COVID caused a major disruption in every business in America.
+During this season, company executives were sent scrambling after learning that the normal tradeshows they had planned on attending had been canceled.

 If your company previously relied on tradeshows for sales leads, don’t despair.
 We’ll show you how to replace that missing lead flow using these modern marketing techniques.